palewire/django-calaccess-technical-documentation/docs/howtouseit.rst

     $ python manage.py makemigrations calaccess_raw
     $ python manage.py migrate

-Once everything is set up, this management command will download the latest bulk data release from the state and load it in the database.
+Once everything is set up, this management command will download the latest bulk data release from the Secretary of State's website and load it into your database.
 It'll take a while.
 Go grab some coffee.

 .. code-block:: bash